savetheclocktower/daubjs/README.md

 The `before` callback lets you modify the contents of the replacement array before a rule generates its replacement string.
 Your callback should _either_ mutate the provided array directly and return nothing _or_ create and return a whole new array.
 Any value returned from the `before` callback will be assumed to be the new replacement array.

-This is how we’ll “pre-parse” certain captures with sub-grammars.
+We could therefore “pre-parse” certain captures with sub-grammars like this…

 ```javascript
 import { Grammar } from 'daub';